Q. When can I sign up my player for the league?

 Q. Is WPPA co-ed?

 A. Yes.
-WPPA Youth Baseball accepts and encourages both boys and girls to play baseball in all of our age divisions.
-WPPA Youth Softball Division is limited to only girls.
+WPPA Baseball and Softball accepts and encourages all youth to play baseball in the age appropriate divisions.

 Q. Is my child in the league?